 In the cloud, Shared Responsibility is black and white.
-The various cloud service providers go out of organization is on the hook for across private cloud, IaaS, PaaS and SaaS cloud computing models.
+The various cloud service providers go out of their way to make it clear where their responsibility ends and yours begins.

+Before embarking on your cloud migration journey, make sure you know exactly what your organization is on the hook for across private cloud, IaaS, PaaS, and SaaS cloud-computing models.